CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.2.2 Archiving.md

 #### OPS.1.2.2.A4 Consistent indexing of data during archiving [IT, IT operation, user]

-All data, documents and data records stored in an archive MUST be clearly indexed in order to be able to find them quickly in future search queries.
+All data, documents and data records stored in an archive MUST be clearly indexed in order to be able to quickly find them again in future search queries.
 For this, it must already be determined during the conception, which structure and which extent the index data for an archive should have.

 #### OPS.1.2.2.A5 Regular processing of archived data [Head IT]

 It MUST be ensured throughout the archiving period that

 * the used data format can be processed by the used applications,
-* the stored data will remain readable and reproducible in the future so that semantics and probative value can be maintained
+* the stored data will remain readable and reproducible in the future so that semantics and probative value can be maintained,
 * the used file system can be processed on the storage medium by all involved components,
 * the storage media can be read at any time technically flawlessly and
 * the cryptographic methods used for encryption and evidential value preservation by means of digital signature, seal, time stamp or technical evidence data (Evidence Records) correspond to the state of the art.